ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>I worked on a simple Notes app recently to get to understand MVI architecture a bit more and I thought I’d share my learnings here.
 MVI…</blockquote>

 <h3>4.
-What Kind of Code Should Be Written in a ViewModel? - <a href="https://medium.com/@sandeepkella23/what-kind-of-code-should-be-written-in-a-viewmodel-ac6269f15249" target="_blank" rel="noopener noreferrer">link</a></h3>
+Let’s build an Android camera app!
+CameraX + Compose - <a href="https://medium.com/proandroiddev/lets-build-an-android-camera-app-camerax-compose-9ea47356aa80" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sandeep Kella`**
+✍️ **posted by `ProAndroidDev`**

-<blockquote>In Android development, the ViewModel is a crucial component of the architecture that facilitates a clean separation between UI logic and…</blockquote>
+<blockquote>Writing customised camera experiences on Android has traditionally been very difficult.
+For one thing, photography itself is difficult: as…</blockquote>

 <h3>5.
 Screenshot testing in Jetpack Compose - <a href="https://medium.com/proandroiddev/screenshot-testing-in-jetpack-compose-bbed440ea19a" target="_blank" rel="noopener noreferrer">link</a></h3>